microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/48.customQABot-all-features/README.md

   2) File -> Open Bot
   3) Enter a Bot URL of `http://localhost:3978/api/messages`

-# Try Active Learning
+## Try Active Learning
-- Try the following queries:
+- Try the following utterances:
-  1) Surface
+  1) Surface Book
-  2) Features
+  2) Power
-- In Language Studio, click on inspect to see closeness in scores of returned answers.
+- In Language Studio, click on inspect to see the closeness in the scores of the returned answers.
-- In [Bot Framework Emulator][BFE], a card is generated with suggestions shown.
+- In [Bot Framework Emulator][BFE], a card is generated with the suggestions.
   - Clicking an option would send a [feedback record](https://docs.microsoft.com/en-us/rest/api/cognitiveservices/questionanswering/question-answering-projects/add-feedback) which would show as suggestion under `Review suggestions` in [Language Studio][LS].
   - `ActiveLearningCardTitle`, `ActiveLearningCardNoMatchText` and `ActiveLearningCardNoMatchResponse` in the card could be changed from [RootDialog.cs](Dialogs/RootDialog.cs).

-# Try Multi-turn prompt
+## Try Multi-turn prompt
-- Try the following queries:
+- Try the following utterances:
   1) Accessibility
   2) Options
-- You will notice that multi-turn prompts associated with the question are also returned with response.
+- You will notice that multi-turn prompts associated with the question are also returned in the responses.

-# Try Precise Answering
+## Try Precise Answering
-- Try the following queries:
+- Try the following utterances:
   1) Accessibility
-  2) Features
+  2) Register
-- You can notice a short answer returned along with a long answer.
+- You will notice a short answer returned along with a long answer.
 - If testing in [Language Studio][LS], you might have to check `Include short answer response` at the top.
 - You can disable precise answering by setting `EnablePreciseAnswer` to false in [appsettings.json](appsettings.json).
-- You can set `DisplayPreciseAnswerOnly` in [appsettings.json](appsettings.json) to true to display just precise answers in the response.
+- You can set `DisplayPreciseAnswerOnly` to true in [appsettings.json](appsettings.json) to display just precise answers in the response.
+- Learn more about [precise answering][PA].

-# Query unstructured content
+## Query unstructured content
 - Go to your project in [Language Studio][LS] -> In `Manage sources` click on `+ Add source`
-- Click on `URLs` and add [this](https://www.microsoft.com/en-us/microsoft-365/blog/2022/01/27/from-empowering-frontline-workers-to-accessibility-improvements-heres-whats-new-in-microsoft-365/) link by classifying it as **unstructured** under `Classify file structure`.
+- Click on `URLs` and add `https://www.microsoft.com/en-us/microsoft-365/blog/2022/01/27/from-empowering-frontline-workers-to-accessibility-improvements-heres-whats-new-in-microsoft-365/` and select **unstructured** in the `Classify file structure` dropdown.
-- Sample queries:
+- Try the following utterances:
   1) Frontline workers
   2) Hybrid work solutions
 - You can observe that, answers are returned with high score.
 - You can set `IncludeUnstructuredSources` to false in [RootDialog.cs](Dialogs/RootDialog.cs) to prevent querying unstructured sources.

-# Try Filters
+## Try Filters
 - Go to your project in [Language Studio][LS] -> In `Edit knowledge bases` -> Under **Metadata** column click on `+ Add`
 - Select a QnA to edit and add a key value pair, say `Language` : `CSharp`, and click on `Save changes`.
 - Click on `Test` and select metadata that you just added(`Language : CSharp`) by clicking on **Show advanced options**.